-Reinstatement of Upper College students is under the jurisdiction of the Dean of the College in which he is enrolled.
+Reinstatement of Upper College students is under the jurisdiction of the Dean of the College in which he wishes to be enrolled.

 CHANGES OF SCHEDULES

 All changes by Upper College students from one field of concentration to another, or from one college to another, must be approved by the Dean of the College in which he is enrolled.